Her Mother Was Murdered For Fighting For Human Rights — Here's What She Wants You To Know

 ”

 Your mother was one of those women fighting for human rights for years.
-What is one of your favourite memories of her?
+What is one of your favorite memories of her?

-"My mum was like that with everyone.
+"My mom was like that with everyone.
 She looked at your potential and said: Bam!, knowing that you could do it....so you were always on your feet, trying to do things well."

 What is your advice for other young women?